Wreck-It Ralph

 With this knowledge, Ralph goes to the Fungeon (hehe) to break Felix out of prison whom Sour Bill put in there after Felix was left behind by Calhoun, and have him fix Vanellope’s kart.
 This is where Felix experiences the most growth he’ll have in the movie as he’s initially happy to see Ralph until he remembers all the things he’s been through to try to find him.
 He gets super flustered and angry until Ralph explains his side which helps Felix understand why this all happened.
 This then leads the both of them to break Vanellope out as well and get her to the race so she can be a real racer.
 Before I go on though, I’d like to talk a bit about Felix and Calhoun as a couple.

 So they go off to the races, the cybugs attack, and it’s finally revealed that King Candy was actually Turbo in disguise the whole time!
 Yeah.
 Was this really needed?
-In the end they were already building up King Candy up to be the antagonist of the movie, but did he have to be Turbo?
+In the end they were already building up King Candy to be the antagonist of the movie, but did he have to be Turbo specifically?
 I will give this twist some credit though, unlike some other Disney twist villains, such as Roarke from Atlantis: The Lost Empire, there was a logical progression to this reveal with clues and hints throughout the film.
-They showed these clues in a variety of ways including how King Candy was familiar with the phrase ‘going Turbo’ even when he logically shouldn’t have been, how his attitude towards Vanellope racing was always less concern and worry for her well-being and more anger and frustration at her potentially stealing his thunder, the fact that he was able to access the game’s code for himself, the fact that the entry point to the game’s code was in his castle of all places, and the fact that Vanellope’s code box was clearly shoved to the side and ignored.
+They showed these clues in a variety of ways including how King Candy was familiar with the phrase “going Turbo” even when he logically shouldn’t have been, how his attitude towards Vanellope racing was always less concern and worry for her well-being and more anger and frustration at her potentially stealing his thunder, the fact that he was able to access the game’s code for himself, the fact that the entry point to the game’s code was in his castle of all places, and the fact that Vanellope’s code box was clearly shoved to the side and ignored before Sour Bill explained what that was about.

-Vanellope does her best to finish the race, but the overrun of cybugs at this point is just too great and they destroy the finish line before she can cross it.
+Vanellope does her best to finish the race, but cybugs overrun the finish line before she can cross it.
 At first they try to escape but Calhoun reminds us that cybugs can be pacified with a beacon, which causes Ralph to remember the Diet Cola volcano.
 He steals Calhoun’s hover board and goes to smash all of the Mentos above the caldera into it, until he’s stopped by the newly mutated Turbo.
 This is when my faith in this twist is somewhat restored, because cybug Turbo is legit pretty disturbing to me, and dare I say scarier than the Pennywise spider in It: Chapter 2.
 They also blend mechanical cybug parts with candy pieces like in the case of Turbo’s King Candy disguise which is pretty cool.
-So, they end up having their own little boss fight on the top of the volcano until Ralph decides to sacrifice himself to save Sugar Rush, which Vanellope also sees and glitches her way to his rescue.
+So, they end up having their own little boss fight on the top of the volcano until Ralph decides to sacrifice himself to save Sugar Rush, which Vanellope sees and glitches her way to Ralph’s rescue.
 It’s also clear that in this moment Ralph has sufficiently learned his lesson for the movie since he repeats the Bad Guy affirmation from the Bad-Anon meeting in the intro showing that he now completely accepts his role in life.
 Sure he thinks he’s about to die, but that just proves even more how much he’s grown.
-Also it’s also a bit of a copout how Vanellope saves him at the last minute, but to be real, it’d be much crazier if a kids’ movie didn’t do this.
+I know it’s a bit of a copout how Vanellope saves him at the last minute, but to be real, it’d be much crazier if a kid’s movie didn’t do this.

 Also, I couldn’t not show you a picture of cybug Turbo.
 It’s just too cool.